ypeddiraju/OpenaiApi/README.md

 - 400 Unrecognized request argument `timeout`: already handled by passing timeout as client option
  - Vendor Matching: "No CSV files found" — ensure CSVs exist under `vendors/`
  - Vendor Matching: Empty results — verify Phase 1 addresses and that CSVs contain expected columns
+ - LM Studio OCR: If you enabled the toggle but still see text from the `text/` folder, LM Studio likely failed and the app used the fallback.
+Ensure LM Studio is running and reachable at `http://172.16.7.50:1234`.
+To change the URL/model, edit `utils/PromptText.js`.

 ## Security
 - Do not commit `.env` or any API keys